michaelpri10/Tic-Tac-Toe/README.md

                    |      |
                7   |   8  |   9
                    |      |

 The user inputs a number (1-9) and if the space is available, it will put either an 'X' or an 'O' on the spot corresponding to the number.

-Still working on 2 Player mode